atropos-null/LS/py120/py120_workingdoc.md

 print(bob.name)           # Expected output: Robert
 ```

 To achieve this, we need to define the `Person` blueprint.
-Here is the complete solution:

 ```python
 class Person: